famous-battles-and-conflicts

 Depictions on Coins and Metalwork

-Celtic coinage from Gaul and Britain sometimes features a figure holding a drum or beating a round object.
-One notable example is a gold stater from the Parisii tribe (c.
-100 BCE) that shows a horse and rider with a drum slung across the horse’s flank—possibly a war drum carried on horseback.
+Celtic coinage from Gaul and Britain sometimes features figures holding a drum or beating a round object.
+A notable gold stater from the Parisii tribe (c.
+100 BCE) shows a horse and rider with a drum slung across the horse’s flank—possibly a war drum carried on horseback.
 Such numismatic evidence helps date the use of drums to at least the 2nd century BCE.
+Metalwork objects like bronze pendants and belt plaques also depict drumming scenes, reinforcing that this instrument was both common and symbolically important.

 Cultural and Spiritual Significance